texas painted barn

 While there are situations in which workers are legitimately running their own businesses and properly treated as independent contractors who are not entitled to receive overtime, employers are not allowed to mischaracterize employee roles to avoid paying overtime compensation.

-Merely labeling a worker as an independent contractor, or even entering into a written agreement, is not enough to avoid the labor laws on overtime pay.
+Merely labeling a worker as an independent contractor or even entering into a written agreement is insufficient to avoid the labor laws regarding overtime pay.

-There are several factors to be considered in determining if a worker in Texas is an employee or independent contractor (a/k/a 1099 employee).
+Several factors must be considered in determining whether a worker in Texas is an employee or independent contractor (a/k/a 1099 employee).
 This page gives further information about the factors to be considered when making the distinction between an employee and an independent contractor under Texas state laws.

 Wage Payments